Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: Introduction

 for $p\in M$, $A\subset M$ and $r\geq 0$.
 For convenience of the reader, let us recall the vector spaces

 Whenever $V$ is one of the four spaces above, we have the unit ball

-Note that the meaning of $\lip(M)$ for noncompact $M$ is not entirely consistent throughout the existing literature.
+Note that the meaning of $\lip(M)$ and $\lip_0(M)$ for noncompact $M$ is not entirely consistent throughout the existing literature.
 For instance, some authors (e.g. \cite{Kalton_2004}) have used $\lip_0(M)$ to denote the Lipschitz functions $f:M \to \RR$ satisfying the uniform local flatness property

-When $M$ is not compact, this definition is more restrictive than the one we give, but this is of little consequence since our main results concerning $\lip_0(M)$ are stated only for compact spaces (except for a short departure into proper spaces in Section~\ref{section:duality}).
+When $M$ is not compact, this definition is more restrictive than the one we give, but this is of little consequence since our main results concerning $\lip(M)$ are stated only for compact spaces (except for a short departure into proper spaces in Section~\ref{section:duality} where we also require functions in $\lip(M)$ to be flat at infinity; see Definition \ref{def:flat_at_infinity}).

 We use the lattice-theoretic notation $f \vee g$ and $f \wedge g$ for the pointwise maximum and minimum of the functions (or constants) $f$ and $g$, respectively.
 It holds that $f \vee g,f \wedge g \in \ball{\Lip(M)}$ whenever $f,g \in \ball{\Lip(M)}$, and similarly for $\ball{\lip(M)}$.